UninvitedActivity/UninvitedActivity/README.md

 - Setup of dummy mail server(s) to catch exclusively mail-scanning IP addresses
 - Grouping of large numbers of /24 IP Addresses into a /24 network ban rather than individual IP addresses
 - Explain some details about the OPNSense firewall rules
+- Record the IP / Port combination (for later consideration in pattern matching)

 # Traps
 - In a few short days, this exercise has managed to block: